-- 1. Monitor patient's overall health and well being. - 2.
-Continued prescription of treatment, once patient is stabilised on medication and shared care is agreed, at the appropriate intervals given the nature of the drug and the family involved.
-As it is not necessary for a doctor to see the child more than every 3-6 months, unless there are specific indications, repeat prescriptions can be issued without necessarily seeing the child on each occasion. - 3.
+- 1. Monitor patient's overall health and wellbeing. - 2.
+Continued prescription of treatment, once patient is stabilised on medication and shared care is agreed.
+As it is not necessary for a doctor to see the child more than every 6 months, unless there are specific indications, repeat prescriptions can be issued without necessarily seeing the child on each occasion. - 3.
 To check that the patient is attending their 12 monthly specialist ADHD clinics and thus continued prescription is required. - 4.
-To carry out a physical medication review monitoring the following on a 12 monthly basis (the patient will be reviewed 6 monthly in line with the product license, with reviews alternating between GP 12 monthly review and specialist 12 monthly review): - Height weight and appetite - Blood pressure and pulse collating in patient records: to support this, a template is available attached as Annex B. After reviewing the monitoring results received the specialist will advise the GP of any required actions.
+To carry out a physical medication review monitoring the following on a 12 monthly basis (the patient will be reviewed 6 monthly in line with the product license, with reviews alternating between GP 12 monthly review and specialist 12 monthly review): - Height and weight - Blood pressure and pulse - o monitor for signs and symptoms of somnolence and sedation, hypotension and bradycardia

+Results of the above tests should be communicated to the specialist service for reviewing and collating in patient records: to support this a template is available attached as Annex B. After reviewing the monitoring results received the specialist will advise the GP of any required actions.